The Hole (album)

 The Hole is the eighteenth studio album by the Dutch hard rock band Golden Earring, released in 1986.
 The band gave a free promotion concert in support of the album on the beach of Scheveningen for an audience of 185,000.
-Anton Corbijn made a video clip for the single "Quiet Eyes".
+Anton Corbijn directed a video clip for the single "Quiet Eyes".
 It was made in the same black and white style as the photographs he made for the inner sleeve of the album.

 Track listing

 All songs written by Barry Hay and George Kooymans except where noted.